BrandonKS337/Mini_Project1/README.md

 Description:
 The purpose of the Mini Project is to reinforce skills that have been covered in recent modules.
-Select a data set and analyse it using the techniques learned in recent modules.
+Select a data set and analyze it using the techniques learned in recent modules.
 Prepare and present a 10-minute presentation in class.

 Create fictitious company name, goal, product they're trying sell (get them to sign up, or contact you through the CTA)